- U.S. Admissions Eligibility

 - Additional Information

 We're committed to providing students with the opportunity to make learning work with their busy lives.
-To fulfill this goal, we offer programs in a variety of flexible formats: full-time and part-time enrollment, evening and weekend courses, and most recently, online learning options.
+To fulfill this goal, we offer programs in a variety of flexible formats: full-time and part-time enrollment, evening and weekend courses, and online learning options.

 U.S. Admissions Eligibility for Online Programs